LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   defined with a ``not-null`` constraint in database mapping.
 You will add ``@NotNull`` annotation and create a test expecting a ``ValidationException``.
-  However, as NavalPlan is not able to store in database the entity (because of database constraint) you will always get a ``DataIntegrityViolationException``.
+  However, as NavalPlan is not able to store in database the entity (because of a database constraint) you will always get a ``DataIntegrityViolationException``.

 Interface validations